Joe1477/Flora-Project/readme.txt

 Location: Geoscope Api
 Additional: Notes

-The researcher needs to be able to quickly access via clicking on a link.
+The researcher needs to be able to quickly access information using a link.
 (Export to excel file type)

 The administrator needs access to the database in a clear and easy to maintain setup.